nchappa/nchappa.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: 'Exploring the Frontiers:' A Journey Through Computer Vision, Deep Learning, and Innovation
+subtitle: Exploring the Frontiers - A Journey Through Computer Vision, Deep Learning, and Innovation

 profile:
   align: right